miguelfrndz/CUDA-SVM/README.md

 ## Generating Dataset
 In order to generate the datasets (i.e, either the small binary *Mushrooms* dataset, or the large multilabel *RCV1*), run the `./fetch_data.sh` command followed by the argument `mush` or `rcv1`.

+*Note: As of right now, the RCV1 version has not been implemented.*

 ## Pegasos Method for Subgradient Descent Optimization of SVMs